 Using the plugin

-This plugin required the color animations official jquery plugin, available at http://plugins.jquery.com/project/color.
+This plugin required the color animations official jquery plugin.
 This must be included on the page before the plugin is included.

 To use the plugin, simple use the following code: